Configure Data Dependencies for a Data Collection Trigger

-- Check that data in a Warehouse Customer Order table contains records post midnight of the prior day (which indicates that all of the prior day's orders have been loaded).
+- Check that data in a Warehouse Customer Order table contains records post midnight of the prior day (indicating that all of the prior day's orders have been loaded).

 - Verify that an ETL control table specifies that ETL processing has been completed since the last data collection cycle.

-- Verify that volume in a data table is at least X% of the volume of data in a prior day as a data qualify check before loading data.
+- Verify that volume in a data table is at least n% of the volume of data in a prior day as a data qualify check before loading data.

-- Click [+ New Data Dependency] in the Data Collection Trigger Editor Dependencies tab
+- Click [+ New Data Dependency] on the Dependencies tab of the Data Collection Trigger Editor

-- From the drop-down list select the Add New Data Dependency option.
+- Select the Add New Data Dependency option from the drop-down list

 After the new Data Dependency is saved, the Data Dependency Editor opens.

-- Make sure your Data Dependency is 'enabled'
+- Make sure the Data Dependency is 'enabled'

-- If set to 'Date' then your SQL hint will change to: "Specify a statement which will return a single column which contains a datetime value.
+- If set to "Date", the SQL hint will change to: "Specify a statement which will return a single column which contains a datetime value.
 The dependency will be satisfied if the value returned falls after the datetime on which the Dependency was last satisfied.
 You may optionally also specify the Table Name for the query."

 - Specify the Data Source for the Data Dependency

-- Provide your fetch command.
-In Version 5.1+, the hint to the right will changed based on the Data Dependency Mode selected above
+- Provide a fetch command.
+The hint to the right will change based on the Data Dependency Mode selected above

-- Specify how often the dependency check fetch command should be run.
+- Check Interval: specify how often the dependency check fetch command should be run

-- Specify a time period after which the dependency check should be expired.
+- Max. check time: specify a time period after which the dependency check should be expired

-Enable Dependency at the top right corner of the screen.
+- [Enable Dependency] at the top right corner of the page

-This Data Dependency can now be added to the Data Collection Trigger
+5. Add Data Dependency to the Data Collection Trigger

 - A given dependency can be shared among multiple Data Collection Triggers

-If your Data Collection Trigger's interval is an hour or longer, you can control the circumstances under which an associated Data Dependency must be satisfied by accessing the Data Collection Trigger Editor and editing an existing dependency.
+If the Data Collection Trigger's interval value is set to "1" of any time unit, except Minute; e.g., 1 Hour, 1 Week, 1 Calendar Year, you can control whether an associated Data Dependency must be satisfied during current collection cycle by accessing the Dependencies tab of the Data Collection Trigger Editor and editing an existing dependency.